 - Support negotiating contracts with local, affordable food vendors for campus food and dining options;

-- Fight on behalf of college and university “adjunct faculty” who do the same work as full-time faculty and meet the same professional standards to receive comparable, livable wages and benefits;
+- Advocate for college and university “adjunct faculty” who do the same work as full-time faculty and meet the same professional standards to receive comparable, livable wages, benefits and opportunities for advancement;

 - Encourage community colleges and other colleges and universities to use full-time faculty as practicable to provide office-hour faculty support to ensure student access to all courses and increase on-time graduation rates;